Long-lived fission product

 Long-lived fission products (LLFPs) are radioactive materials with a long half-life (more than 200,000 years) produced by nuclear fission of uranium and plutonium.
-Because of their persistent radiotoxicity it is necessary to isolate them from man and biosphere and to confine them in nuclear waste repositories for geological periods of time.
+Because of their persistent radiotoxicity, it is necessary to isolate them from humans and the biosphere and to confine them in nuclear waste repositories for geological periods of time.
+The focus of this article is radioisotopes (radionuclides) generated by fission reactors.

 Evolution of radioactivity in nuclear waste

 Nuclear fission produces fission products, as well as actinides from nuclear fuel nuclei that capture neutrons but fail to fission, and activation products from neutron activation of reactor or environmental materials.

 Short-term

 The high short-term radioactivity of spent nuclear fuel is primarily from fission products with short half-life.

-The radioactivity in the fission product mixture is mostly short-lived isotopes such as 131I and 140Ba, after about four months 141Ce, 95Zr/95Nb and 89Sr take the largest share, while after about two or three years the largest share is taken by 144Ce/144Pr, 106Ru/106Rh and 147Pm.
+The radioactivity in the fission product mixture is mostly due to short-lived isotopes such as 131I and 140Ba, after about four months 141Ce, 95Zr/95Nb and 89Sr constitute the largest contributors, while after about two or three years the largest share is taken by 144Ce/144Pr, 106Ru/106Rh and 147Pm.

 Note that in the case of a release of radioactivity from a power reactor or used fuel, only some elements are released.
 As a result, the isotopic signature of the radioactivity is very different from an open air nuclear detonation where all the fission products are dispersed.